 As actor Gillian Anderson told CBC's Midday, she wore an outfit to her audition for the series that somehow informed her take on the character.

-"I borrowed a suit from a friend of mine … she looked very good in oversized suits and clothes," said Anderson, who turns 50 on August 9.
+"I borrowed a suit from a friend of mine … she looked very good in oversized suits and clothes," said Anderson.

 "So, I walked into the first audition for The X-Files in a very oversized suit and looked somewhat frumpy in that way."